MikeBishop/http-misc-extensions/draft-bishop-httpbis-sni-altsvc.md

 because it contains a Subject Alternative Name of "*.example.com", and the client would perform validity checks on this certificate.

-If the supplied certificate does not cover sensitive.example.com, or is not valid, the client will terminate the connection.
+If the supplied certificate does not cover sensitive.example.com or alternative.example.com, the client will terminate the connection.
+Otherwise, the client will perform validity checks, terminating the connection if the certificate is not valid and trusted.
+If the certificate covers sensitive.example.com, the client will send its request over HTTP/2; otherwise, it will send a `CERTIFICATE` frame for "sensitive.example.com".

 ## SNI of Unrelated Domain